Vertical Garden Basics: Trellis Types, Safety, and Wind-Proofing

 Container Tip: Soil Structure Matters

 Trellises pull on the soil mass.
 If your container mix collapses mid-season, anchors loosen and plants topple.
 Use a structure-holding mix and top-dress with mulch.
-Next read: Container Soil That Doesn’t Collapse Mid-Season.
+That is one reason container soil matters more than many gardeners expect—it is not only feeding roots, it is helping hold the whole system upright.

 FAQs